GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

   </table>
 </div>

-{% Aside %}
-Some notes about the example:
+{% Aside %} Some notes about the example:

-- You will find the term "impression" used in the attributes of the API or in the API proposal, even though only clicks are supported for now.
-Names may be updated in future iterations of the API.
-- The ad doesn't have to be in an iframe, but this is what this example is based on.

-{% endAside %}
+- The ad doesn't have to be in an iframe, but this is what this example is based on. {% endAside %}

 {% Aside 'gotchas' %}